 Now that you have the basic idea, it’s time to try it out!
-I’ve put together a set of Google Slides that have six different Picture Talks you can use in novice Spanish classes.
-Each of these Picture Talks roughly follow the same theme and are set up to practice colors and clothing, but as I mentioned before, you can talk about whatever you want from the pictures!
+I’ve put together a sample set of Google Slides that have a Picture Talk you can use in novice Spanish classes.
+They are set up to practice colors and clothing, but as I mentioned before, you can talk about whatever you want from the pictures!

-Our district covers clothing and colors in the beginning of Spanish I, right around the end of September and October each year so the pictures all feature cats and dogs wearing goofy costumes.
-I hope your students love them!
+Our district covers clothing and colors in the beginning of Spanish I, right around the end of September and October each year so the main feature is animals wearing goofy costumes.
+I hope your students love it!